NxPKG/nxpod/dev/ssh-load-test/README.md

 Prepare workspace pair AB like this:

-1. We need to keep workspace alive, so edit gitpod-cli to build a new tmp exec file with command to keep heartbeat: send heartbeat every 30 seconds
+1. We need to keep workspace alive, so edit nxpod-cli to build a new tmp exec file with command to keep heartbeat: send heartbeat every 30 seconds
 2. Open a workspace `A` as target workspace, copy file that step1 produce to it, and exec file to keep it alive
 3. Open a workspace `B`, repeat step 2